Netscape Communications Corp. v. Konrad: Court's decision

 The appeals court rejected all three of Konrad's arguments.
 First, the court noted that even though Konrad disclosed his invention to LBNL, a common funding source is not sufficient to carry an expectation of confidentiality.
-In particular, the contract between LBNL and the U.S. Department of Energy requires that LBNL "provides for the protection of government property", "safeguard restricted data" and to "provide written disclosures", but says nothing about the confidentiality of U.S. Department of Energy funded projects.
+In particular, the contract between LBNL and the U.S. Department of Energy requires that LBNL "provide for the protection of government property", "safeguard restricted data" and to "provide written disclosures", but says nothing about the confidentiality of U.S. Department of Energy-funded projects.

 Second, the court concluded that Konrad's demonstration cannot be considered an experiment because he provided "no objective evidence to support experimental use."
 Namely, Konrad failed to "maintain records of testing" and, in some cases, was not in full control of his invention—he let people try it out without monitoring them.
-In fact, the court used Konrad's own testimony that the purpose of the demonstration "was to convince the people that...there was a viable project" to conclude that his intent was to gain endorsements rather than experimentation.
+In fact, the court used Konrad's own testimony that the purpose of the demonstration "was to convince the people that...there was a viable project" to conclude that he intended to gain endorsements rather than experimentation.

 Finally, the court concluded that, even though Konrad may not have revealed every limitation, the difference between what was revealed and the actual invention would have been obvious to a person with reasonable technical skills.
 This, the court claimed, was supported by the legal precedent of Lough v.
 Brunswick Corp.
 Here the court leveraged Konrad's own testimony that the starter client used in the actual invention "is very similar to, if not the same as, software program icons created to quickly initiate a program", and hence can be easily derived from the demonstration, which featured initialization via a terminal.

 On-sale bar

 Konrad's argument

-Konrad admitted offering to adapt his invention for use at the University Research Association Superconducting Super Collider Laborator and Stanford Linear Accelerator Center in return for compensation.
-However, Konrad argued that this was not a sale because those labs, just like his employer LBNL, were funded by the Department of Energy and hence are the same legal entity.
+Konrad admitted to offering to adapt his invention for use at the University Research Association Superconducting Super Collider Laboratory and Stanford Linear Accelerator Center in return for compensation.
+However, Konrad argued that this was not a sale because those labs, just like his employer, LBNL, were funded by the Department of Energy and hence are the same legal entity.
 Then by precedent established in In re Caveney, he argued, the offer is not a sale, but a mere "accounting instrument used to track the transfer of research funds between two Department of Energy laboratories."